bnb-chain/greenfield-docs/docs/api/blockchain-cli/storage.md

 Example:

-mirror a bucket by bucket name
+mirror a bucket to BSC by bucket name, `56` is the BSC Mainnet chain id.
 ```shell
 gnfd tx storage mirror-bucket --bucket-name bucketname --dest-chain-id 56 --from your_key --home ~/.gnfd --node https://greenfield-chain.bnbchain.org:443
 ```
-mirror a bucket by bucket id
+mirror a bucket to BSC by bucket id, `56` is the BSC Mainnet chain id.
 ```shell
 gnfd tx storage mirror-bucket --bucket-id 1 --dest-chain-id 56 --from your_key --home ~/.gnfd --node https://greenfield-chain.bnbchain.org:443
 ```